ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 The result is that many crates in the Rust ecosystem are a joy to use.
 It's not just because the authors are genius programmers (many of them are).
-It's because they've spent the time to address areas that were flawed over and over again.
+It's because they've put in the time to address flaws over and over again.
-You don't have to be a world famous open source developer to write great code in Rust.
+You don't have to be a famous open source developer to write great code in Rust.
 You just have to be willing to address the issues that impel refinement until you've built something incredible.